patrickjmcgoldrick/Cpp_MissleCommand_Game/README.md

 ### README
 * Instructions, you are reading it.
 #### File Structure.
-* subdirectory 'src' contains all .cpp and .h files.
+* Subdirectory 'src' contains all .cpp and .h files.
+* game.cpp runs the game cycle.
+It's Run method:
+* * takes User input, (controller.cpp)
+* * updates game elements, (game.cpp Update method calls Update on game objects)
+* * cleans up destroyed elements (game.cpp has two cleanup methods to wipe out destroyed objects)
+* * then renders the resulting object to the game screen (render.cpp draws objects)
 #### Gameplay:
 * Click with the mouse to fire defensive missles at the incoming missles
 * Missles will fire from the surface and explode at the point you clicked.
 If you can get the incoming missle into the explosion, it will destroy the incoming missle.
 * 25 points for every missle you destroy
-* in the long run, the game will have levels, you get a bonus at the end of every level for each city still standing and each missle not used.
+* In the long run, the game will have levels.
+Bonus points will be awarded at the end of every level, for each city still standing and each missle not used.
 #### Goal:
-Protect the cities.
-When you 6 cities are gone, the game is over.
+* Protect the cities.
+When your 6 cities are gone, the game is over.

 ### Compiling And Testing
 * The submission must compile and run.